At Lothersdale School we celebrate the individuality of all our pupils and aim to provide high quality education that meets the needs of every child.

 Sensory and/or Physical

 Children are assessed regularly to ensure that they are making the expected progress.
 Some children can be identified as ‘stuck’ and will therefore receive some extra help and support.
 The class teacher is usually the first person to notice that the child needs extra help.
-If this is the case then they will ask for a meeting with the SENCO to discuss strategies.
-If these strategies are not working and the child is becoming significantly behind their peers in any area then a discussion with parents/carers about the possibility of putting the child on the SEN register will take place.
+If this is the case then they may ask for a meeting with the SENCO to discuss strategies.
+If these strategies are not working and the child is becoming significantly behind their peers in any area then a discussion with parents/carers will take place.

-Once a discussion has taken place, a final decision will be made by parents/carers, the class teacher and the SENCO regarding the next appropriate steps.
+Once a discussion has taken place, a decision will be made by parents/carers, the class teacher and the SENCO regarding the next appropriate steps , which school will implement in order to help the child to close the gap with their peers.

-If you have any concerns regarding your child then please raise your concerns with the class teacher and/or the SEDCO - Mr. Grogan.
+If you have any concerns regarding your child then please raise your concerns with the class teacher and/or the SENCO.

 Keeping parents & carers informed:

 All classes differentiate the learning according to the ability and needs of the child.
-Separate activities that are related to the child’s IEP (individual education plan) are also planned by the teacher.
+Separate activities that are related to the child’s IEP (individual education plan) or SEN Support Plan are also planned by the teacher.
 All interventions are extremely well planned by the Teacher, Higher level Teaching assistant or Teaching Assistant delivering the intervention and are also structured to ensure progression is made.

 Parents should be kept informed about their child’s progress regularly.
 If any outside agencies are involved then they like to meet with parents to discuss the work they have been doing.
 This is arranged when convenient with the parent.

-As a parent, you are entitled to an IEP review meeting every 3 months.
+As a parent, you are entitled to an IEP (SEN Support Plan) review meeting at the end of each term - this may occur at parents' consultaiton events or at a separate time, by arrangment.
 If you would like a further meeting then please contact the class teacher and/or SENCO.

 What provision do we make for children with Special Educational Needs & disabilities (SEND)